lucgiffon/qkmeans/README.rst

 Minimum working example
 -----------------------

-Under the `scripts/examples` directory, you will find 2 minimum working examples:
+Under the `code/scripts/examples` directory, you will find 2 minimum working examples:

 - `example_hierarchical_palm4msa.py` shows how the heirarchical-palm4msa function can be called
 - `example_qkmeans.py` show how the qkmeans function can be called

+These scripts can be run directly and shouldn't raise any error.

 Experiments
 -----------